RamiAyoub195/ScrabbleGame/user-manual.md

 ## 4. Ending the Game

-- The game continues in rounds until no more tiles are available in the tile bag, and one player uses all their tiles.
+- The game continues in rounds until no more tiles are available in the tile bag, and both player use all their tiles.
 - At the end of the game, the player with the highest score wins.

 ## 5. Additional Notes

-- Players can cancel their move at any time by entering "0" when prompted to place a tile.
 - Invalid moves will be automatically reverted, and players will have another chance to place valid tiles.

 Enjoy your game of Scrabble!